 David Shockley is the Principal of Commodore Options School.
 He has a MA degree in history, BA degree in geography, teaching and administrative credentials all from Western Washington University.
 He has ten years of experience as a school administrator.
 As an administrator, he has served as a district director, high school principal and a middle school assistant principal.
 He has direct experience working with home partnership education, general education and career and technical education.
 In 2006, he was nominated as an AWSP League Principal of the year.
 Prior to entering administration, David taught advanced placement US Government and US History and other social studies classes for 13 years in the Bellingham School District.
 He is passionate about team teaching, parent partnership education, establishing public/private partnerships and the creation of innovative teaching methods to meet the needs of all students.

-Tricia Corsetti advises independent study contracts.
+Tricia Corsetti advises independent study contracts and teaches AP Human Geography and AP Environmental Science for Eagle Harbor High.
 She holds a BA in Political Science from University of California, San Diego, and a MS in Environmental Education from Lesley University.
-Tricia is the senior advisor and leads a group of students each year for research at the Olympic Park Institute to study the Elwha Dam removal project.
 She received an Earthwatch Teacher Fellowship Award, collaborates with the ORCA Bowl Club at BHS, and participates in several NOAA/Islandwood teacher workshops and trainings.
 Trish enjoys being outdoors, playing sports, and supporting her children in all of their activities.
 She is a BIEA representative and a member of the Bargaining Team.

 Liz Finin teaches Language Arts, Social Studies, World Languages and Project-Based Learning.
 She has a Master's in Teaching from Teachers' College, Columbia University and a Bachelor of Arts in English from Russell Sage College.
 She began teaching twenty years ago in the Peace Corps, in Mauritania, West Africa.
 She has taught in New York City, Seattle, Bremerton and Bainbridge Island.
 She has worked with English Language Learners of all ages, K-adult, from every continent.